 How The DropShipForSale Process Works

-If you’re not familiar with the business model then here is quick primer:
+If you’re not familiar with the business model then here is quick overview:

-The DropshipForSale process of buying a store from them is as follows:
+Regarding the DropshipForSale service offering and process of buying a store, it works as follows:

 #1: Browse their selection and you select a store (from their Niche List)